 5. Any kitchen gadget you haven’t used in the last year

 If you haven’t used it in the last year, you probably will never use it.
 If you don’t even know what it is, definitely get rid of it!

 6. Small appliances you haven’t used in the last year

 Same as #5, if you haven’t used it in the past year, you probably don’t need it!

 Small appliances usually take up a significant amount of space in your cupboards or on your countertops.
 Getting rid of what you don’t use or need will free up a lot of valuable kitchen real estate!

 7. Mugs you never use or don’t like

-Even though it seems small and insignificant, getting rid of make up you never wear is an excellent decluttering exercise.
+Even though it seems small and insignificant, getting rid of makeup you never wear is an excellent decluttering exercise.
 It helps get you in the mindset of only keeping what you use and love, and getting rid of the rest!
-Also check expiry dates.
-Make up can harbour a lot of bacteria and germs.
-Toss anything past the expiry date.

-If you bought something new to try, used it for a while and decided you didn’t like it, get rid of it!
-There’s no point in keeping half used bottles you know you don’t want to keep using.
+If you bought something new to try, used it for a while and decided you don’t like it, get rid of it!
+There’s no point in keeping half-used bottles you know you don’t want to keep using.